San Bernardino Divorce & Family Law let the law offices of kimberly prendergast assist you with your family law needs. contact us

 California offers four types of spousal support arrangement – temporary, rehabilitative, permanent, and reimbursement.
 Temporary support is a short-term option that lasts for the duration of the divorce process and ends when the judge finalizes the divorce.
 Temporary support is mainly to help the lower-earning spouse cover essential living expenses during the divorce process.

-The most common type of spousal support is rehabilitative support, an arrangement in which the higher-earning spouse provides the lower-earning spouse the support to obtain valuable job sills or education to enter the workforce and eventually become self-supporting.
+The most common type of spousal support is rehabilitative support, an arrangement in which the higher-earning spouse provides the lower-earning spouse the support to obtain valuable job skills or education to enter the workforce and eventually become self-supporting.
 This is often granted to spouses who cared for the children and home during the marriage while the other higher-earning spouse was the primary earner.

 Permanent spousal support is rarely awarded and reserved for long-term marriages (10 or more years), where one spouse cannot enter the workforce due to illness or old age.
 Permanent support generally lasts until the supported spouse remarries or if either person dies.